Bank of Canada's record tightening campaign exposes lenders' mortgage risks

 By Nivedita Balu

-TORONTO, July 13 (Reuters) - The Bank of Canada's interest rate hike on Wednesday and prospects of more increases heighten risks to mortgage lenders as homeowners are likely stay in debt longer, struggling to make higher payments or pay even the interest portion of their home loans, investors and analysts said.
+TORONTO, July 13 (Reuters) - The Bank of Canada's interest rate hike on Wednesday and prospects of more increases heighten risks to mortgage lenders as homeowners are likely stay in debt longer as they struggle to make higher payments or pay even the interest portion of their home loans, investors and analysts say.

-Negative amortization occurs when variable home loan customers' monthly repayments are insufficient to cover the interest component of home loans.
-The excess amount gets added to the outstanding loan, lengthening the repayment period.
+Negative amortization occurs when variable home loan customers' monthly repayments are not enough to cover the interest component of home loans.
+Which means the excess amount gets added to the outstanding loan, thereby lengthening the repayment period.

 "All of that is a realization that there is stress in the system," said Greg Taylor, Chief Investment Officer of Purpose Investments.